Volunteer Code of Conduct and Policies

 We invite you to provide us with feedback at any time.
 There are a few ways you can do this.

-- You can report feedback online here: https://forms.office.com/r/smWSegW2kN or
+• You can report feedback online here: https://forms.office.com/r/smWSegW2kN or

 Process for review of feedback:

 We review these reports and take them through a review process with staff as received.
 We will deal with any serious issues and use your feedback as part of our planning process for the volunteer program and greater management of University District Food Bank.
-If you requested a follow up, we will go through the review process and update you how we proceeded with the feedback.
+If you request a follow up, we will go through the review process and update you on how we proceeded with the feedback.